Teaching at the University of Hong Kong

 At the HKIHSS, I co-teach the postgraduate seminar IHSS 6001: Research Seminar on East Asian Culture for research students.

-At the Department of History, I am currently teaching the undergraduate course HIST2176.
-Doing Business in Modern China, 1800-1949.
+At the Department of History, I am currently teaching the undergraduate course HIST2177: The Economic History of Modern China, 1800 to the Present.

 Teaching at the University of Cambridge